sleeptoken/zettelkasten/Bluetooth reverse engineering.md

 - our phone would ask the fitness tracker, Hey, what services do you provide?
 - the fitness tracker would then reply with, Hey, I have a service for heart rate and I have a service for a running data.

 There's a huge list of predefined services that can be provided by A BLE device, but you could also create a custom one.
 Each of the predefined services has a unique `UUID` assigned to it.
-This will be fairly important later on

-as we continue reversing the Bluetooth part.
+You can find the [Bluetooth Assigned Numbers](https://www.bluetooth.com/specifications/assigned-numbers/) document

 Now each service can expose so-called characteristics.
 Characteristics are essentially attributes that we can read and or write to, and we can also get notifications for when they change.

 In the case of the heart rate service, we would have
 - a characteristic for giving us the current heart rate,
 - a characteristic for reading out the maximum heart rate,